Argent77/A7-LightingPackEE/LightingPack/readme/readme.txt

 setup-LightingPack.exe (or your OS-specific equivalent) and follow the instructions on screen.

 If you plan to re-install the shader scripts with different settings, it is highly recommended to install this mod as late as possible.
-For modifying the scripts manually see chapter 5.
+For modifying the scripts manually see chapter "How to modify lighting values after installation?" below.

 Important: You need BG:EE v1.2 or higher to see any effect!